CEO/Founder and Board Member

 Over the last 10+ years, Bethany has been practicing physical therapy in a diverse array of settings.
 She enjoys the challenge and complexity of working within the rural setting and is grateful to afford the chance to give back to her community through Pivotal Health & Wellness.

 COO/Partner and Board Member

-Robin Carlson is a Courtland native who now resides in Panama City, Panama, and is the daughter of Robert and Jan Carlson.
+Robin Carlson is a Courtland native who recently moved back from Panama City, Panama, and is the daughter of Robert and Jan Carlson.
 As a Paramedic, Nurse Practitioner, Certified Substance Abuse Counselor/Social Work and Certified Nutritionist, it is apparent Robin has been actively involved in the healthcare industry and “helping people” ever since she left the farm.